 Two-factor authentication is a security process in which the user provides two means of identification.

-One is something memorised i.e. user name, password and organisation ID, while the other is typically a physical token which generates a security code.
+One is something memorised i.e. Organisation ID, User ID and password, while the other is typically a physical token which generates a security code or one-time password.

 Used in combination, these two factors will provide greater peace of mind in performing banking transactions over the internet.